Rally Cry (novel): Tugar race

 The Tugars are a horde of alien humanoids that devour humans as "cattle", circling the world and devouring one-fifth of the people in each city-state roughly every 20 years.
-However the men of the 35th have a substantial advantage over the beings of this world: guns.
+However the men of the 35th have a substantial advantage over the beings of this world in that they have guns.

-The Tugars are biologically very close to humans, and can contract some of the same diseases.
+The Tugars are biologically very similar to humans, and can contract some of the same diseases.
 They evolved on another world and resemble humans due to convergent evolution.
 They spread from world to world by "tunnels of light", which are wormholes their ancestors built.
-They are proportioned like humans, but are eight- to ten-feet (2.4–3.0 m) tall.
+They are proportioned like humans, but are eight- to ten-feet (2.4–3.0m) tall.
 Their bodies and almost noseless faces are covered with short hair and they have large canine teeth.
 Though their faces are somewhat apelike and in other ways resemble the wolfman, their bodies are Herculean in build and of handsome appearance.
 They ride horses of very large breed due to their stature.
 Tugar society is ruled by males with their females taking no significant social, political, or military role, quite unlike human nomads.
-They are very good mounted archers, shooting four-foot-long (1.2 m) arrows.
+They are very good mounted archers, shooting four-foot-long (1.2m) arrows.
 It is revealed that the Tugars are a fallen race that once had a great interstellar civilization.
-The Tugars no longer understand how their ancestors invented the "tunnels of light", of which Earth seems to have several that operate sporadically, one Tugar in the series jokes to a human that he will show him the location of one, "for a price."
+The Tugars no longer understand how their ancestors invented the "tunnels of light", of which Earth seems to have several that operate sporadically.
+One Tugar in the series jokes to a human that he will show him the location of one, "for a price."
 There are other hordes of the same aliens, called the Merki and Bantag.
 Many humans just call all the aliens "Tugars" by definition.